Playa de Muro

 Playa de Muro resort

 Playa de Muro is a relatively new holiday destination that has sprung from the popularity of Port d’Alcudia.
 Many of the hotels are equipped with swimming pools and offer various activities tailored to families with children.
-The Iberostar chain is especially well-represented with five excellent hotels around Playa de Muro.
+A good example is the family-friendly Iberostar Alcudia Park, which is right next to the beach.

 The town has everything a family with children could possibly want for their summer holidays, including supermarkets, restaurants, souvenir shops, and a chemist.
 If you need a change of scenery, the bustling Port d’Alcudia or the historic quarter in Alcudia are nearby (markets on Tuesdays and Sundays).